Justin-Sawyer/recipeas-and-greens/README.md

 	- #### Imagery:
 		Imagery is extremely important on this website.
 Nothing makes the tongue water more than seeing a beautifully presented meal.
-        The images inspire the end user to both try the recipe, and more importantly, join the community and become an active member.
+        The images inspire the user to both try the recipe, and more importantly, join the community and become an active member.

 		Ideally, each recipe page should have the final end meal for that recipe as its banner image.
         Where this is not possible, the banner image should be an image of the recipe's category (i.e. "Italian" rather than "Quick and Easy").

 		Thus, when uploading a recipe to the website, the community member should be prompted to add an image of the prepared meal.
-        Ideally, upon uploading the photo of the prepared meal, the user should be shown how the image will appear as a banner, and then prompted to accept the image or upload another.
+        Ideally, upon uploading the photo of the prepared meal, the user should be shown how the image will appear as a banner, and then be prompted to accept the image or upload another.

 - ### Wireframes:
 	[Landing Pages]()